TuringNPcomplete/Predicting-Auction-Sale-Price-EnsemblesvsNeuralNet/README.md

-# Predicting Auction Sale Price using the kaggle bulldozer auction sales data: Modeling with Ensembles vs NeuralNet
+# Predicting Auction Sale Price using the kaggle bulldozer auction sales data: Modeling with Ensembles vs Neural Network
 The performances of tree ensembles and neural networks on structured data are evaluated.
 In addition, the effectiveness of combining neural network and decision trees (such as random trees, histogram based gradient boosting, and xgboost) is investigated.
 Covariant shift, Random forest's inability to extrapolate, and data leakage are investigated.